exPHAT/SwiftBluetooth/README.md

 typealias CBPeripheral = SwiftBluetooth.Peripheral
 typealias CBPeripheralDelegate = SwiftBluetooth.PeripheralDelegate

-// Your existing codebase should work as normal, while letting you use all of SwiftBluetooth's new API's!
+// Your existing code should continue to work as normal.
+// But now you have access to all the new API's!
 ```

 #### Stream discovered peripherals